nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-1/index.md

 * Install a Godot C# version with the [GodotEnv CLI](https://github.com/chickensoft-games/GodotEnv)
 * Create a project using the [GodotGame template](https://github.com/chickensoft-games/GodotGame)
-* Setup an App node and script, to handle the application lifecycle of our project.
+* Prepare a scene structure for our game - starting with the `App` node

 We'll make stops along the way and rationalize not only how we perform these steps, but *why* we do it.

+# Installing GodotEnv and Godot

 We'll start off with getting GodotEnv on our machine.
 As of writing this post, GodotEnv requires `net8.0`.

 > 🙋🏼 Specifically, I'll be using .NET 8.0.404.
 Consider this foreshadowing!

 An argument for using GodotEnv is that it makes installing, uninstalling and switching between Godot versions a breeze.
 It also provides a way to manage addons.

-# Installing GodotEnv and Godot

 Installing the GodotEnv tool is a sweet one-liner: